 - Veterans organizations

-This process is very similar to creating a regular corporation except that you have to take the extra steps of applying for tax-exempt status with the IRS and their state tax division.
-These are the steps to take to incorporate your nonprofit:
+Forming a nonprofit corporation, a legal entity, is different from federal or state tax exemption.
+Incorporating a non-profit is similar to creating a regular corporation except that you have to take the extra steps of applying for tax-exempt status with the IRS and their state tax division.